 5. Visit the flicks

 Rain spoiling your beach holiday?
-Catch a movie at the charming South West Roxy Cinema.
-Owned and operated by renowned movie critic Andrew Mercado, this quaint cinema shows a fantastic range of both mainstream and alternative movies in an enchanting setting complete with bean bags and a traditional popcorn shop.
+Catch a movie at the charming South West Roxy Cinema (currently closed due to COVID conditions).
+This quaint cinema shows a fantastic range of both mainstream and alternative movies in an enchanting setting complete with bean bags and a traditional popcorn shop.
 Or if you are in Kempsey, the new Majestic Cinema is showing the newest releases.

 6. Roll on with ten-pin bowling